yohannd1/acrylic/README.md

 `acr-parse` or something like that?), mention testing (which I didn't start yet...)

+Note that there are no dependencies other than rustc/cargo at the moment.
+I'm trying to be very minimal on dependencies at the moment.

 ## why "acrylic"?

 I was thinking of a name and the word came to mind.
 It works as an